wso2/docs-updates/en/docs/updates/wso2-registry-cli-access.md

 # Accessing Images via CLI (Command Line)

 To pull images via a terminal or automation pipeline, you cannot use your **WSO2 Account Credentials** as previously.
-You must use a **User Token or a Service Token** generated from the WSO2 Support Portal to access [registry.wso2.com](http://registry.wso2.com).
+You must use a **User Token or a Service Token** generated from the WSO2 Support Portal.
 ### **Prerequisites: Generate a Token**

 *Note: This is done in the WSO2 Support Portal, not the Registry Portal.*